HarshPagar2001/Fake-News-Detector/README.md

 # Import
 - If it shows import errors
 - Go to "fake-news-detection\venv\Scripts\python.exe" and copy the path
-- Go to interpreter option at bottom right and paste the path
+- Go to interpreter option
-- Hit enter to set the interpreter
+- Select version 3.11.0 64-bit
 - it won't show any errors now

 # Dataset:
 - Create a folder as "Dataset"
 - Go to the link and download the dataset
 - Put the dataset inside the "Dataset" folder
-- The dataset path is already set as "Dataset/News.csv"
+- Dataset path is already set as "Dataset/News.csv"

 # Download Dataset:
 Dataset Link: https://drive.google.com/file/d/1IEXBFg64ahPixqHAklcwMsiOcBr3UKHX/view?usp=drive_link